 Washington, DC 20057-1411

 3. Students with an International Degree: Applicants must meet the requirements outlined by the Graduate School, including minimum scores on the TOEFL or IELTS exams.
-We require to have international school transcripts evaluated for equivalency with U.S. Standards.
+We require international school transcripts to be evaluated for equivalency with U.S. Standards.
 The preferred place for this evaluation is the World Education Services (WES).
 WES charges a fee and requires an original transcript sent directly by the school.
 Please have WES send their evaluation directly to the Office of Biomedical Graduate Education at the above address.
 International students applying from the G2ABS certificate program should apply to summer program immediately following completion of their certificate to maintain the full-time student status necessary for their F1 visa.
 Note: the TOEFL code for Biomedical Graduate Education at Georgetown University is B191.

 4. MCAT or GRE are not required.

 5. There are no additional application requirements specific to the M.S. in Physiology program.

 For more information on scholarship opportunities, tuition fees, and more, please refer to our Biomedical Graduate Education Admissions & Financial Aid Page.

 If you have questions about your application contact: